Take the quiz

 31 May · 6 minutes

-To avoid choosing an orthodontic treatment that could put your health at risk, this article covers the main differences between the types of at-home orthodontics, what factors you should consider when choosing a treatment and the risks of making a bad choice.
+To avoid choosing an orthodontic treatment that could put your health at risk, this article covers the main differences between types of at-home orthodontics.
+You will find out exactly which factors to consider when choosing a treatment and the risks of making a bad choice.

-Are all teeth straightening at home treatments the same?
+Are all home teeth straightening treatments the same?

 Patient wondering if at-home teeth aligners are safe